OliverOakley/project_two/README.md

 7. Fully tested to over 80% test coverage.
 ### Tech:
 The following technologies have been used to implement the above infrastructure:
-1. Git and GitHub are used for the Feature-Branch Model and Version Control System, as they are open-source industry staples.
+1. Git and GitHub are used for the Feature-Branch Model as part of a Version Control System, as they are open-source industry staples.
 2. GCP is used for Cloud Services as it is generous with its free trial, and Jenkins is used for the CI Server as it is open-source.
-3. Jenkins Pipeline is used for continuous testing, building, and deployment, as it offers fast and flexible automation.
+3. Jenkins Pipeline is used for continuous testing, building, pushing, configuring, and deployment, as it offers fast and flexible automation.
 4. Docker, Docker Compose, and Docker Swarm are used for containerisation and orchestration, as they are the most appropriate for simple deployment.
 5. NGINX is utilised for as a reverse proxy and load-balancer, as it is a fast web server for handling a large amount of concurrent connections.
 6. Ansible is used to write Playbooks to configure Docker Swarm and NGINX, as it is easily accessible as Playbooks are written in YAML.